Open-Cascade-SAS/OCCT/dox/user_guides/ocaf/ocaf.md

 @figure{ocaf_tree_wp_image004.png,"Allocation of data of each  measurement point as arrays of double values",288}

   Now edition of data is safer as far as  memory usage is concerned.
-  Change of value for one measurement point (any  value: point co-ordinates, load, and so on) backs-up only one small array of double values.
+  Change of value for one measurement point (any  value: point coordinates, load, and so on) backs-up only one small array of double values.
   But this structure (tree) requires more memory space (additional  labels and attributes).

   Besides, access to the values is still difficult and it is necessary